pjfanning/akka-http-session/README.md

 }
 ````

-You might notice that even if you want to sign your sessions using RSA key and encryption is disabled, you still have to define the server-secret property.
+You might notice that even if you want to sign your sessions usingValue RSA key and encryption is disabled, you still have to define the server-secret property.

 That's because all non-JWT sessions still depend on HMAC with SHA256 algorithm which requires the server secret and the library cannot determine which session encoder(s) will be used (it's specified in the client's code).